 “In the months before bonuses were handed out, the trading floor started to feel like a neighbourhood in “The Wire” when the heroin runs out,” he wrote.
 “Wall Street is a toxic culture that encourages the grandiosity of people who are desperately trying to feel powerful.”

-While chances of one’s organisation reaching the levels of a Wall Street business in terms of toxicity are low, HR should be wary of toxic cultures infecting their teams.
+While chances of one’s organization reaching the levels of a Wall Street business in terms of toxicity are low, HR should be wary of toxic cultures infecting their teams.

 No teams start out toxic – they may develop into them overtime due to behaviour that is often inconsistent with the rest of the team’s expectations.
 The behaviour can be as simple as a manager showing up late to meetings, or as drastic as a team member being publically shamed.